sdpython/aftercovid/README.rst

 `documentation <http://www.xavierdupre.fr/app/aftercovid/helpsphinx/index.html>`_

-Tools, tries about :epkg:`COVID` epidemics.
+Tools, tries about COVID epidemics.
 The module must be compiled to be used inplace:

 ::